Common Name: Cougar

 Conservation Status: Least Concern

-At the zoo: Rocket (male, 7y) and Rosie (female, 7y).
-You'll find them at the N/E corner of the zoo across from Conservation Corner.
+At the zoo: Rocket (male, 7y) - you can find Rocket in the Southwest corner of the zoo beside the Grizzly bears

 Habitat: